 A Joint Statement by Human Rights First and the Muslim Public Affairs Council

 Hate speech against Muslims must be taken seriously.

 Hate speech that intends to degrade, intimidate or incite violence against someone based on race, ethnicity, national origin, religion, sexual orientation or disability is harmful.
 In many parts of the world, there is a rise of hate speech against Muslims.
 Often, anti-Muslim prejudice is preceded by the malicious intent of dehumanizing Muslims and denigrating the prophet Muhammad or the Quran.
 We are also aware that hateful words can all too easily lead to physical attacks on Muslims and set off a cycle of violence.

-Hatred must be fought through non legal means,
+Hatred must be fought through non legal means, with responsible speech.

 However harsh and difficult the marketplace of ideas may be at times, it is most effective to uphold one’s ideas through one’s right to free speech.
 The capacity of each individual to express his/her own views must not be threatened.
 The best way to counter hatred is to defy it through convincing arguments, good actions and free debate.
 Much can be done to fight hatred without restricting speech, and governments should condemn hatred and set the example.
 Any legislation that restricts free speech including religious symbols can be used to quell social and political dissent.

 Violence as a response to speech is unacceptable.